 Yes, artworks can be viewed online during the exhibition and buying will be announced on this website and through social media.

 Please do not post images online of your artwork as the work will be exhibited and sold anonymously.
 Make sure you encourage colleagues, friends and family to attend the public exhibition from 27-30 Sept at gallery@oxo.

 The work becomes the property of The National Brain Appeal and we hope to continue to sell the work online for at least six months after the end of the exhibition.
 We reserve the right to return unsold works after this period.

-The website will be updated to show which works have sold and are available as soon as possible after a sale has been made.
+The gallery section on our website will be automatically updated to show which works have sold.

 The exhibition is open to people aged 18 or over on 1 September 2017